 - Arena Housing Knowledge Base

 Tools for network members:

-Arena for Journalism in Europe coordinated “Cities for Rent: Investigating Corporate Landlords Across Europe“, an investigation over 7 months done by a team of over 25 investigative and data journalists and visualisations experts from 16 European countries.
+Arena for Journalism in Europe coordinated the award winning “Cities for Rent: Investigating Corporate Landlords Across Europe“, an investigation over 7 months done by a team of over 25 investigative and data journalists and visualisations experts from 16 European countries.

 We would like the “Cities for Rent” investigation to become the start of an open collaborative effort towards more cross-border research into the crisis of housing affordability in European cities and how that affects people’s lives.

-If you have any questions or comments, or if you want access to the tools for network members, please get in touch with Jose Miguel Calatayud, Arena Housing Project director, at firstname.lastname@example.org.
+If you have any questions or comments, or if you want access to the tools for network members, please get in touch with Brigitte Alfter, Arena Editorial Director, at firstname.lastname@example.org.